heibaifu/MQTT-Patterns/README.md

 The code is open source and is based on the Paho library by Eclipse.

-This is a Beta version, please use this application with this assumption.
+This is a Beta version.
 Any bug, comments and suggestions reported are greatly appreciated to improve this application for further and better use.

 -The team at IO-Patterns-